Selling an Inherited House in New Jersey: What Heirs Need to Know

 A calculator and pen resting on financial documents, symbolizing the tax and financial planning needed when selling an inherited house.

 Here’s how it works: you don’t inherit the property at what your loved one originally paid for it.
-The property value receives a market value adjustment which sets its worth equal to the market value at the time of the owner’s death.
+Instead, its value is “stepped up” to whatever its fair market value was on the date of their passing.

 Why is this so great?
 It means if you turn around and sell the house quickly, your capital gains tax—the tax you pay on any profit—is often tiny, or even zero.
-The house received a value assessment of $400,000 when you first received it during inheritance.
-The capital gains tax applies only to the $5,000 profit between the purchase price of $400,000 and the sale price of $405,000.
-You won’t be responsible for the value increase that happened over the past decades.
+For instance, say the house was valued at $400,000 when you inherited it.
+If you sell it for $405,000, you only owe capital gains tax on that small $5,000 difference.
+You’re not on the hook for the decades of appreciation.

 Don’t Forget New Jersey’s Inheritance Tax